savonet/book/technology.md

 with various formats and encoding qualities, so that the client can switch to a lower bitrate if the connection becomes bad, and back to higher bitrates when it is better again, without interrupting the stream: this is called _adaptative_ streaming.
-Here, the files are downloaded one by one, and are served by an usual HTTP server.
+Here, the files are downloaded one by one, and are served by a usual HTTP server.
 This means that we can reuse all the technology developed for those to scale up and improve the speed, such as load balancing and caching techniques typically provided by content delivery networks.
 It seems that such formats will